wbates/SierpinskiGenerator/README.md

 Why Sierpinski?
 When I was in HS learning Pascal, we learned how to develop a Sierpinski triangle application.
 It was pretty simple, but demonstrates several aspects of a language, including math and graphics functionality.
+For more info, [read this blog post](http://wbat.es/PCFltO).

 There is no real value to society from this demo, but why write something and then throw it out, right?
 And maybe some day, some where, a dispute with potential global